ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R5.12** The representation of the links (see R4.7) MUST be expressed using the RPP server's internal identifiers.
 The RPP SHOULD also consider using URIs and/or [@!RFC6570] URI templates for uniform addressing of link targets, both internal and external to the RPP server.

+**R5.13** RPP MUST define a structured data model for all object types that require DNS representation (e.g., Host, Domain).
+The data model MUST support commonly used DNS record types (such as A, AAAA, CNAME, MX, NS, DS, TXT) and their standard attributes, such as TTL.
+See R10.14 for extensibility requirements.

 # Operations and responses

 **R6.1** RPP MUST include support for a client requesting different depth of data representations, depending on the use case: